TerrorV/sudoku-ng/README.md

 ## TODO 3

-Finalize the environment.custom.ts process to inject the sudoku service via command line on build
+Finalize the environment.custom.ts process to inject the sudoku service URL via command line on build

 ## Development server